Tech-at-DU/React-Fundamentals-tutorial/P11-Random-Space/content.md

 Lets add a RandomSpace button to the Title (😑).

-> [action]
->
-> Edit `Title.js`.
+Edit `Title.js`.
 Add the following at the top and adjust the path to fit your arrangement of files.
->

 ```JS
 import RandomSpace from '../RandomSpace/RandomSpace'
 ```

->
-> Inside the function that defines the component find a place to add the new button component:
+Inside the function that defines the component find a place to add the new button component:
->

 ```JS
 function Title() {
   return (